Bay Shipbuilding Company: 2000s – present

 In the 2000s, Bay shipbuilding continued to construct Oil Pollution Act of 1990 compliant double hulled tank barges and more recently Articulated tug and barges and Offshore Support Vessels.

-The Manitowoc Company sold its marine business, which included Bay Shipbuilding, to Fincantieri Marine Group, effective at the end of the day 31 December 2008.
+The Manitowoc Company sold its marine business, which included Bay Shipbuilding, to Fincantieri Marine Group, effective at the end of the day on December 31, 2008.
 Prior to 2015, Fincantieri added a new floating dry dock and Computer-aided manufacturing equipment during a $26 million capital expansion plan.
-In 2021 the shipyard launched the 639ft freighter Mark W Barker, becoming the first US shipyard to launch a new laker in 40 years.
+In 2021 the shipyard launched the 639ft freighter MV Mark W. Barker, becoming the first U.S. shipyard to launch a new laker in 40 years.
 Several other ship sized barges up to 740ft in length have been constructed during the 21st Century.

-In February 2021, the iconic lake ship Roger Blough caught fire while in winter layup at Bay Ship Building, causing damages estimated between $22-100 million to the vessel.
+In February 2021, the iconic lake ship MV Roger Blough caught fire while in winter layup at Bay Ship Building, causing damages estimated between $22-100 million to the vessel.
 No injuries were reported in the incident.

 On July 1, 2022, the MV Mark W. Barker was floated out of the graving dock, becoming the first lake freighter built by the yard since 1987.
-The MV Barker entered regular service on July 27th and was formally christened on September 1st in Cleveland.
+The river-class freighter entered regular service on July 27 and was formally christened on September 1 in Cleveland, Ohio.

 Predecessor companies

 Sturgeon Bay Shipbuilding and Dry Dock Company and predecessors

 Universal Shipbuilding Company and the Sturgeon Bay Dry Dock Company merged in 1926 and formed the Sturgeon Bay Shipbuilding and Dry Dock Company.
 Sturgeon Bay SB&DDC changed ownership in April 1934 and employed around 90 workers at the time.
 They built fishing vessels, tow boats and ferries prior to World War II.
-During the war Sturgeon Bay SB&DDC built some Design 210, 150 foot Steel Diesel Retrieving Vessels for the US Army (H-2 to H-12).
+During the war Sturgeon Bay SB&DDC built some Design 210, 150 foot Steel Diesel Retrieving Vessels for the U.S. Army (H-2 to H-12).
 They also built Design 216, 100 foot Steel Diesel Supply Boats (F 5 to F 14 and F 125 to F 130) for the Army.
 Additionally, they built a fairly large number of 45 foot tugs and a few 86 foot tugs as well.

 After the war, Sturgeon Bay SB&DDC built ferries, tugboats, towboats, a yacht or two and fishing vessels.
 Most of the vessels were under 100 feet long.
 By 1949 employment at Sturgeon Bay SB&DDC was around 225.
 20 tugs were built for Mississippi River barge pushing in the 1950s.
 In the 1960s, Sturgeon Bay SB&DDC built a number of fishing trawlers that were around 100 feet long for the New England fishing industry.

 As mentioned above, in 1968 Sturgeon Bay SB&DDC was purchased by the Manitowoc Company and renamed Bay Shipbuilding.